 CLAIR wallcoverings meet modern demands for enhanced cleaning and disinfecting, holding up to a 1:10 dilution of bleach as well as quaternary compounds.
 The material is composed of 20-percent pre-consumer recycled content, meeting several sustainability standards.
 Made in the United States, the CLAIR collection is ASTM E84 Class A fire rated, Cal 01350 compliant, and has a Health Product Declaration (HPD).

 Nuanced Nature-Inspired Patterns

 The initial collection is comprised of 10 textural and organic designs that are derived from the beauty of nature.
 Included in these primary patternings are Ardley, Ardley Cove, Castine, Denali, Luana, Pando, Sonora, Surin, Tiaga, and Zura.
-With by an eye towards wellbeing, each motif is measured by soft, subtle movements and a refined, contemporary aesthetic.
+With an eye towards wellbeing, each motif is measured by soft, subtle movements and a refined, contemporary aesthetic.

 Recalling the look of rain running down concrete, Denali is distinguished by a natural striation pattern of stripes that are enhanced by a watercolor effect and a mix of a warm and cool palette.
 A rustic and artisanal pattern that is reminiscent of burlap, Luana looks to weathered, handcrafted textiles with a deep emboss that delivers added depth.
-Pando provides an artistic take on wood with a that design captures the effect of tree bark and branches set against the sky through a sketch-like appearance achieved by a variation of line weight.
+Pando provides an artistic take on wood with a design that captures the effect of both tree bark and branches set against the sky, through a sketch-like appearance achieved by a variation of line weight.